 And we will speak many, many more clear truths (here are 15 more) until abortion on-demand is ended.

 Here’s the point: truthful tongues save lives.
 Legalized abortion is an evil that occurs and is tolerated because of deceptive words.
-And it’s truthful words that are required to clear the fatal fog with clarity.
+And truthful words are required to clear the fatal fog with clarity.

 I don’t know if our speaking truth will succeed in helping to change the abortion laws.
 World Magazine reports encouraging developments.
 But as John Piper says, “We are not called to win; we are called to witness.”

 However, history does show that the faithful, relentless, prophetic witness of the saints over many years results in the remarkable spread of the gospel and the end of thousands of horrible social evils from the individual to the national levels.